GLOBAL MARKETS-Mixed earnings, Greek jitters fuel market caution

 Investors widely expect the Fed to acknowledge the uncertain global outlook and stick to its promise to be patient on tightening.
 Yet its timetable remains for lift-off on rates by mid-year, a trajectory that presages further broad-based gains for the dollar.

-Most Asian share markets firmed.
-Japan’s Nikkei gained 1.7 percent, while Australia’s main index added 0.8 percent.
-Other moves were mostly modest and MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.4 percent.
+Japan’s Nikkei gained 1.4 percent, while Australia’s main index added 0.8 percent.
+Other moves were mostly modest and MSCI’s broadest index of Asia-Pacific shares outside Japan was flat on the day.

+On Wall Street, the Dow had ended Monday up a bare 0.03 percent, while the S&P 500 gained 0.26 percent and the Nasdaq 0.29 percent.

+A snow storm engulfing New York is expected to keep many investment banks and fund managers on skeleton staff, though the main exchanges all plan to open as usual on Tuesday.

-In commodity markets, U.S. crude was quoted 11 cents lower at $45.04.
-Brent was slightly firmer at $48.21.
-(Additional reporting by John Geddie, Francesco Canepa, Jemima Kelly, Karin Strohecker; Editing by Janet Lawrence)
+In commodity markets, U.S. crude was quoted 17 cents lower at $44.97.
+Brent fell 21 cents to $47.95.
+(Reporting by Lionel Laurent; Additional reporting by John Geddie, Francesco Canepa, Jemima Kelly, Karin Strohecker; Editing by Gareth Jones)